redhataccess/pantheon/README.md

         # User specific aliases and functions
         export JAVA_HOME=$(readlink -f /usr/bin/java | sed "s:bin/java::")

+NOTE: Log in to a new shell to enable the new environment variable.

 4. Start a mongo container on port `27017`: